 Flamborough Head

-Close to Bridlington, and also near Leeds, Flamborough Head is a seaside spot known for its much-photographed Bempton Cliffs of white chalk.
+Located just past Bridlington, Flamborough Head is a dramatic coastal promontory famous for its soaring white chalk cliffs and rugged nature reserves.
+While not a traditional resort town, it is an unmissable stop for outdoor enthusiasts.
 This perfect peninsula boasts two lighthouses, one from 1806, the other from 1669 – the oldest complete lighthouse in the country.

 Runswick Bay